-Gleneagles Global Hospitals India is the best emergency and trauma care hospital in India offering the best of emergency health services for critically ill patients.
+Gleneagles Global Hospitals India is the best emergency hospital and trauma care in India offering the best of emergency health services for critically ill patients.
 A team of Best Emergency care doctors in India are available around the clock to deliver the finest treatment and interventions in emergency care.
-We have the best emergency care specialists in India who bring a vast experience and varied expertise in emergency care that has helped us grow into the best emergency & trauma care hospital in India.
+We have the best emergency care specialists in India who bring a vast experience and varied expertise in emergency care that has helped us grow into the best emergency hospital & trauma care in India.

 It is a non-induced fetal death or passage of products of conception before 2 wks gestation.
 It is a medical emergency as vaginal bleeding occurs during this condition.

 This condition involves temporary or permanent damage to the brain tissues.
 It is a result of a hard impact on the head or brain which is often associated with internal bleeding or swelling of the brain.

 Heart attack is a serious medical emergency in which the supply of blood to the heart is blocked usually due to a blood clot.
 The person experiences tightness and pain in the chest.

 Most of the traumas are caused by motor bike accidents or falls.
 Very rarely people are a victim to stabbing or shooting.
 Trauma may result in an assortment of injuries to various parts of the body.

 When basic functions like, the bringing of oxygen and removal of carbon-di-oxide from the blood stream, are impaired, a life-threatening situation may occur.